top1944/duckuments/docs/atoms_40_exercises/40_exercise_image_pipeline.md

     /![robot name]/AR/![map file basename]

 where `![map file basename]` is the basename of the file without the extension.
-In order to do this exercise, you will have to implement a Python class that inherits from `BaseAugmenter`, implement a method called `ground2pixel` that transformats points in the world to points in the image, and implement a method called `callback` that writes the augmented image to the appropriate topic.
+In order to do this exercise, you will have to implement a Python class that inherits from `BaseAugmenter`, implement a method called `ground2pixel` that transforms points in the world to points in the image, and implement a method called `callback` that writes the augmented image to the appropriate topic.

 ## Specification of the map {#exercise-augmented-reality-map}